sfladager/COINFINDER/README.md

   function removeGhost1(position) {
     cells[position].classList.remove('cyborg1')
   }

   ```

-  # Punk Movement
+ ## Punk Movement
-  This was my second major milestone.
-A function was created for the punk movement that had an event listener when each arrow key was pressed down, and conditional logic was given in the function to prevent the punk from going through walls or off grid.
+The second major milestone was creating a function to make the punk move within the game grid.
+An event listener was created to listen when an arrow key was pressed down, and conditional logic was given in the function to prevent the punk from going through walls or off grid.
 The punk could also move from 1 side of the screen to the other.
+The function used for this is called handleMovement and is shown below.

   ```

 function handleMovement(e) {
     const checkMoveRight = cells[currentPosition + 1].classList.contains('walls')
     const checkMoveLeft = cells[currentPosition - 1].classList.contains('walls')